abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Created some basic CSS templates to use for future assignments and reformatted an old readme.

 **Link(s) to work** https://github.com/abbeyperini/DC_HTML_CSS/blob/master/README.md

+### Day 20: October 10, Saturday

+**Today's Progress**: Front end design for an upcoming project, and research on using SVGs in CSS/HTML.